 Initiatives for Building Inclusive Society

-With the aim of building society that is inclusive to all regardless of visual impairment, the Santen Group promotes activities to raise public awareness of visual impairments and help people learn about the importance of being "able to see."
+With the aim of building society that is inclusive to all regardless of visual impairment, Santen promotes activities to raise public awareness of visual impairments and help people learn about the importance of being "able to see."

 Joining the Valuable 500 International Initiative Promoting the Active Participation of People with Disabilities

 Santen has joined The Valuable 500, an international initiative aimed at promoting inclusion of people with disabilities.

 The Valuable 500 was launched in January 2019, at the World Economic Forum Annual Meeting in Davos.
 It is an international initiative to call on business leaders to foster innovations enabling people with disabilities to realize their potential value in society, business, and the economy.

 Inclusion is one of our three strategic pillars in Santen 2030, our long term vision, to realize "Happiness with Vision".
 Through Inclusion, we aim to build a society that is inclusive regardless of visual impairment, and we are strategically pursuing the following approaches:

 - Improve awareness and understanding of vision impairments

 - Enjoy each other and share values